What happens if people have free expression through movement and are dancing to the same song, same rhythm, same emotion in a amplified space?

 It began with the vision of two dancers within a room of eternal white light.

-The space was built with ease by an extremely talented set designer, which was aimed to clear the mind and help each dancer transcend into a deeper level of being.
-I then asked some friends who also happened to be expressive nimble human being how liked to dance if they were interested.
+The space was built by an extremely talented set designer, which was aimed to clear the mind and help each dancer transcend into a deeper level of being.
+I then asked some friends if they were interested.
 The only direction’s that were given before the experiment was to listen to Dead Can Dance’s The Host of Seraphim (the soundtrack to the experiment), to abandon the idea of a choreography and to allow whatever expression or movement to happen in the moments of the experiment.

 On the day, the dancers came at different times of the day.
 I didn’t want any insight into the introduction of the process, the space itself or the end result.
 Each dancer warmed up for about two hours, a similar aim but with different moods and genres, then we recorded.